tensorflow/tensorboard/tensorboard/plugins/custom_scalar/README.md

 obtained by the regular expression `r'loss.*'`.
 Because the 2 tags are for the same run, the 2 lines differ in markers (One uses squares, while the other uses diamonds.) to be distinct from each other.
 Color still encodes the run.

+The baz chart is a margin chart.
+Zoom in (by dragging a rectangle) or hover over points to view margin values.
+Smoothing does not affect margin charts.

 If we expand the "trig functions" category, we find that lines for sine and cosine are within one chart, and the line for tangent resides in a separate one